MimberyEarth/my-profile-website/README.md

 Visit your GitHub repository URL and confirm that all your files are present.

 The only real issue I ran into was some mis-named variables, and following a link to a localhost page that didn't exist.

+## Assignment: Using Github Actions

+Document the steps you took to set up the GitHub Actions workflow.
+The next step was to set up a Github Actions pipeline.
+On the repository page, disabled the automatic Github Pages Publishing by changing the Pages source to Github Actions.
+In my local copy of the repository, I made a new directory called `.github/workflows`, and created a `deploy.yml` file, filled with the provided workflow content.
+I did not need to modify the content due to using all defaults so far.
+I then pushed the changes with:
+``git commit -a -m "Adjusted CSS for background color and contact text color."`` To test that everything worked correctly, I did another change to the colors of the page, then used the source control features of Visual Studio Code to commit again.

+The only issue I ran into was trying to navigate the `git commit` documentation to find what options would allow for adding and adding a message.

+To deploy, you can either do a `git push` to master, or run it manually from the Github Actions tab of the repository.